Evangelical Writer Kisses An Old Idea Goodbye

 Correction Dec.
 17, 2018

-A previous Web summary of this story incorrectly reported the title of Joshua Harris's book as I Killed Dating Goodbye.
+A previous Web summary of this story that appeared on the homepage incorrectly reported the title of Joshua Harris's book as I Killed Dating Goodbye.
 In fact, the title is I Kissed Dating Goodbye.
+Additionally, we incorrectly referred to tenants instead of tenets when quoting Lyz Lenz.